U.S. Department of Justice

 Relocation Expenses: Relocation expenses are not authorized.

-Application Process and Deadline Date: Please submit a cover letter highlighting your relevant skills and experience and describing why you are interested in working with OI, a copy of your resume with a writing sample (we encourage you to submit a legal memorandum or brief), and a current performance appraisal (if a current performance appraisal is available) to:
+Application Process and Deadline Date: Please submit a cover letter highlighting your relevant skills and experience and describing why you are interested in working with oversight and compliance issues, a copy of your resume with a writing sample (we encourage you to submit a legal memorandum or brief), and a current performance appraisal (if a current performance appraisal is available).
+Applicants with three or fewer years of post J.D. experience must submit a copy of their law school transcript (unofficial is acceptable):

 U.S. Department of Justice